iamyounix/hakureipe-hct/README.md

 ## What is HakureiPE

 **Hakurei PE** is a Windows 10 based Live USB Environment and dedicated to providing more flexible Windows PC maintenance experience.
-It has been implemented into **Hikari PE V9.0 Preview 4 SC** that targeted to Simplified Chinese users.

 ## Requirement